JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 ### Building Distribution

-For initial upload, manual distribution or local installation, invoke the [`buildPlugin`](tools_gradle_intellij_plugin.md#tasks-buildplugin) Gradle task to create the plugin distribution.
+For initial upload, manual distribution, or local installation, invoke the [`buildPlugin`](tools_gradle_intellij_plugin.md#tasks-buildplugin) Gradle task to create the plugin distribution.
 If the project is configured to rely on [](plugin_signing.md), use the [`signPlugin`](tools_gradle_intellij_plugin.md#tasks-signplugin) task instead.

 The resulting ZIP file is located in <path>build/distributions</path> and can then be installed via [<ui-path>Install Plugin from Disk...</ui-path>](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk) action